Claudication

 Stent-Graft Procedure for PAD

-A stent graft is another procedure.
-This is when a stent covered with a synthetic fabric is placed in the blood vessels to bypass affected arteries.
-A third interventional radiology procedure for peripheral artery disease is called atherectomy.
-This procedure uses a small catheter at the site of the blockage to shave the plaque away from the inside of the artery and remove it from the patient’s body.
+Another procedure is a stent graft, which involves placing a stent covered with synthetic fabric in the blood vessels to bypass affected arteries.
+A third interventional radiology procedure for peripheral artery disease is atherectomy, which uses a small catheter at the site of the blockage to shave the plaque away from the inside of the artery and remove it from the patient’s body.

 Sometimes, PAD may be severe enough that a medical team has no choice but to perform surgery.
 This may be the only way to remove blockages or create bypasses around congested areas.